The JAM ART · Panels · doors · carved surfaces

 • Inv.
 BO.10.029

 Notably, the massive handle takes the form of a dog-bear, adding to the door's unique and symbolic elements.
-The surface of the door showcases an exceptional face of a protective divinity portrayed in a surrealistic style.
+The surface of the door shows an exceptional face of a protective divinity portrayed in a surrealistic style.
 The features of the divinity are composed of dog-dragons, with two stylized aso' forming the nose and two combined heads with open mouths of dog-dragons forming a mouth exhibiting menacing fangs.
-Completing the face are globular eyes with a denticulate perimeter, adding to the overall mystical appearance.
+Completing the face are globular eyes with a denticulate perimeter, adding to the overall ritual appearance.

 It is important to note that the door is in a used condition and may require revision or restoration to preserve its intricate craftsmanship and cultural significance.